 Do you treat small jobs like big jobs?
 At Black Gold Carpet Cleaning Melbourne, we strive to maintain consistently exceptional customer service, no matter the size of the job.
-One thing I have learned from life experience, is to apply the same enthusiasm and passion to each and every job, no matter how big or small, no matter how profitable, all leads are good leads and all carpet cleaning customers have potential for repeat business.
+One thing I have learned from life experience, is to apply the same enthusiasm and passion to each and every job.
+No matter how big or small, no matter how profitable, all leads are good leads and all carpet cleaning customers have potential for repeat business.

 Carpet cleaning can be unpredictable….

 A few days ago, I had a free morning and was looking forward to a bit of a sleep in and a lazy start to the day.
 You know that delicious feeling of not having to be anywhere in particular after a frantic week of work?
 Just as I was pouring my morning coffee, I received a call from a distressed carpet cleaning customer in Brighton.
-She had spilled a couple of drops of ink on her valuable cream coloured wool rug and wanted to know if I could come right away.
-This was a new customer who had found me via an internet search for “Melbourne Carpet cleaning” so while I was a little disappointed to be called out, I was glad to know my marketing was starting to work.
+She had spilled a couple of drops of ink on her valuable cream coloured wool rug. and wanted to know if I could come right away.
+This was a new customer who had found me via an internet search for “Melbourne Carpet cleaning”.
+So while I was a little disappointed to be called out, I was glad to know my marketing was starting to work.

-I admit, at first, I was tempted to pass on the job as it was a lot of effort for very little return and I was really looking forward to my coffee and catching up on the news.
+I admit, at first, I was tempted to pass on the job as it was a lot of effort for very little return.
+After all, I was really looking forward to my coffee and catching up on the news.
 However the Brighton customer was quite panicked and kept asking me what she could do to remove the stain herself.
 Knowing how difficult it is to remove ink, I advised her not to touch it and I would be there shortly.
 Ink is one of those stains that can be made much worse if you don’t have the right knowledge and equipment.
 You should always call a professional carpet cleaner to remove ink stains.

 On with the job……